rules-proto-grpc/rules_proto_grpc/docs/index.rst

 Some languages may have variations on these rules, such as when there are multiple gRPC or Protobuf implementations.
-However, generally you'll want to use the ``{lang}_{proto|grpc}_library`` rules, since these bundle up all the outputs into a library that can easily be used elsewhere in your Bazel project workspace.
-Alternatively, if you just want the generated source code files, use the ``{lang}_{proto|grpc}_compile`` rules instead.
+However, generally you'll want to use the ``{lang}_{proto|grpc}_library`` rules, since these bundle up all the outputs into a library that can easily be used elsewhere in your Bazel workspace.
+Alternatively, if you just want the generated source code files, you can use the ``{lang}_{proto|grpc}_compile`` rules instead.

+If you just need compilation of ``.proto`` files for a single language, you may find your language specific Bazel rules have their own Protobuf or gRPC rules, which may be preferrable in a single-language repo.

 .. _sec_installation: